1/21/2025

 Anurag Maheshwari

-Right, good morning Amit, thanks for the question.
-And then rest of the day we'll provide a framework as we look out at the medium term as to what's kind of gonna drive the sales growth and from the sales, are we gonna get gross margin expansion which is gonna flow through to the bottom line.
+Right.
+Good morning, Ahmed.
+Thanks for the question.
+So an investor day will provide a framework as we look out at the medium term as to what's kind of going to drive the sales growth and from the sales, you know, are we going to get gross margin expansion, which is going to flow through to the bottom line.
 So you're absolutely correct.
 We will provide that framework as we get into the end of the month in February.
-On the cash flow side, listen, as growth, as we continue to grow, that is gonna be a drag on receivables, but we have put an inventory goal out there for 75.
+Yeah.
+On the cash flow side, listen, as growth, as we continue to grow, that is going to be a drag on receivables.
+But we have put an inventory goal out there for 75.
 We feel there's a good path for us to get there.
 We're executing well towards that.
-And it's 100% conversion.
+And, you know, it's 100% conversion.
 If you look historically at 3M, it's been around there.
-But going forward, depending on revenue being the big variable year as well, but on inventory being something we can control, a drive would be to be over 100% conversion, yeah.
+But going forward, you know, depending on revenue being the big variable here as well, but on inventory being something we can control, our drive would be to be over 100% conversion.
+Yeah.

 speaker